 - Tertiary Qualifications in mental health and wellbeing, community services, social science or other relevant field.

-- Robust and contemporary knowledge and understanding of the current health issues affecting LGBTI people, especially mental health and suicide prevention.
+- Robust and contemporary knowledge of the current health issues affecting LGBTIQ people, especially mental health and suicide prevention.

-- Good knowledge of the current health disparities and issues affecting indigenous LGBTI, BrotherBoys and SisterGirls communities, especially within the area of mental health and suicide prevention.
+- Good knowledge of the current health disparities and issues affecting indigenous LGBTIQ, BrotherBoy and SisterGirl communities, especially within the area of mental health and suicide prevention.

-- Demonstrated understanding of and commitment to the health and human rights of LGBTI people and communities.
+- Demonstrated understanding of and commitment to the health and human rights of LGBTIQ people and communities.

 - Demonstrated experience of working in environments where a high degree of judgement, imitative confidentiality and sensitivity is required.

 - Experience in planning and implementing strategies and program systems to bring about change.

 - A proven track record of planning and using diverse influencing strategies to achieve organisational goals.

 - Good working knowledge of Microsoft Office (Outlook, Word and Excel).